Ayr Woodland Gorge

-The longer walk, which incorporates the shorter one, is 3 miles long and forms a figure 8, with two loops linked by a connecting trail in the middle.
+The longer walk, which incorporates the shorter one, is three miles long and forms a figure eight, with two loops linked by a connecting trail in the middle.
 This walk has quite a lot of climbing and descending and several flights of stairs.
 The path is narrow in places with some steep slopes.
 A reasonably fit person should easily make the walk in 2.5 hours.

 We recommend taking the longer route if you have the time as this trail offers better views of the River Ayr and lets you truly appreciate the natural beauty of the gorge to its fullest.